 Your doctor might suggest imaging studies such as MRI or near infrared spectroscopy (NIRS).
 A typical MRI scan of your legs can be used to evaluate the structure of the muscles in the compartments and rule out other possible causes of your symptoms.

-NIRS is a newer technique that uses light wavelengths to measure tissue oxygen saturation in your blood.
-This helps to determine if your muscle compartment has decreased blood flow.
+NIRS is a newer technique that measures the amount of oxygen in your blood in the affected tissue.
+This helps determine if your muscle compartment has decreased blood flow.

 Compartment pressure testing

-If imaging studies fail to uncover an abnormality such as a stress fracture or similar cause of pain, your doctor might suggest measuring the pressure within your muscle compartments.
+If results from imaging studies do not show a stress fracture or similar cause of pain, your doctor might suggest measuring the pressure within your muscle compartments.

 This test, often called compartment pressure measurement, is the gold standard for diagnosing chronic exertional compartment syndrome.
 Because it's invasive and mildly painful, involving insertion of needles into your muscles, compartment pressure measurement usually isn't performed unless your medical history and other tests strongly suggest you have this condition.

-Your doctor may initially recommend pain medications, stretching or strengthening regimens, orthotics, massage, a break from exercise, or the use of different biomechanical techniques, such as changing how you land when you jog.
-However, non-operative options typically don't provide lasting benefit for true chronic exertional compartment syndrome.
+Your doctor may initially recommend pain medications, physical therapy, orthotics, massage or a break from exercise.
+Changing how you land on your feet when you jog or run also might be helpful.
+However, nonoperative options typically don't provide lasting benefit for true chronic exertional compartment syndrome.

 Lifestyle and home remedies